-- 7.3 The audit of the draft Statement of Accounts is not yet concluded, at the time of drafting this report, officers are working to make any necessary adjustments to the draft accounts before submission to the Audit & Governance Committee. - 7.4 The anticipated outcome of the audit is that once again the Council will achieve an unqualified Value for Money opinion, and an unqualified opinion on the Statement of Accounts.
-An updated position will be presented to Council at the meeting. - 7.5 The General Fund balance is healthy and has been for a number of years.
+- 7.3 The audit of the draft Statement of Accounts is not yet concluded, at the time of drafting this report, officers are working to make the necessary adjustments to the draft accounts and these will be represented to the Committee. - 7.4 The anticipated outcome of the audit is that once again the Council will achieve an unqualified Value for Money opinion, and an unqualified opinion on the Statement of Accounts.
+An updated position will be presented to Committee at the meeting. - 7.5 The General Fund balance is healthy and has been for a number of years.
 This gives the Council greater financial resilience as it faces unprecedented financial pressures over the Medium Term Financial Strategy period.